The Victorian Traditional Owner Cultural Landscapes Strategy, authored by Victorian Traditional Owners, was launched on 27 August 2021.

-The Victorian Government is committed to working in partnership with Traditional Owners and have committed to a process of reforming the systems and process that create barriers to the self-determination of Traditional Owners and Aboriginal Victorians.
+The Victorian Government is committed to working in partnership with Traditional Owners and has committed to a process of reforming the systems and processes that create barriers to the self-determination of Traditional Owners and Aboriginal Victorians.

 Victorian Traditional Owners have developed the Cultural Landscapes Strategy (CLS) to set out a framework and pathways to lead the planning and management of Country in line with their cultural obligations to care for Country.